Was President Truman justified in ordering the atomic-bombing of Japan?

 What would you do if you were a world leader during a nuclear weapons crisis?

 What are pressure groups, and what would yours focus on?

-We also have five free teaching packs, which provide lesson plans to aid in enthusing students on nuclear weapons and peace issues.
+We also have five free teaching packs*, which provide lesson plans and accompanying resources to enable teachers to run our activities with their own students.
 Our sessions and resources are highly relevant to the curriculum in numerous subjects, including English, RE, History, Citizenship and Physics; as well as helping to meet SMSC and Prevent requirements.
 Our work is very highly-regarded!

 In addition, we offer free training sessions for new teachers – and CPD for established teachers – on how to best explore controversial issues in the classroom.